-The authors of this book, a philosopher and a cognitive ethologist, approach their work from the perspective that many animals have minds and rich cognitive lives.
-They also believe that arguments about evolutionary continuity are as applicable to the study of animal minds and brains as they are to comparative studies of kidneys, stomachs, and hearts.
+Colin Allen (a philosopher) and Marc Bekoff (a cognitive ethologist) approach their work from a perspective that considers arguments about evolutionary continuity to be as applicable to the study of animal minds and brains as they are to comparative studies of kidneys, stomachs, and hearts.
 Cognitive ethologists study the comparative, evolutionary, and ecological aspects of the mental phenomena of animals.
-Philosophy can provide cognitive ethology with an analytical basis for the attribution and assessment of cognition to nonhuman animals.
-Cognitive ethology can help philosophy to explain mentality in naturalistic terms by providing data on the evolution of cognition.

 This collection of 24 readings is the first comprehensive treatment of important topics by leading figures in the rapidly growing interdisciplinary field of animal cognition.
 Taken together the essays provide the nucleus for an introductory course in animal cognition (cognitive ethology and comparative psychology), philosophy of biology, or philosophy of mind.